harttle/liquidjs/docs/source/tutorials/contribution-guidelines.md

 ```

 **Commit Message**: Please align to [the Angular Commit Message Guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits), especially note the [type identifier](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type), on which semantic-release bot depends.

+**Backward-Compatibility**: please be backward-compatible.
+LiquidJS is used by multiple layers of softwares, including underlying libraries, compilers, site generators and Web servers.
+It's not easy to do a major upgrade for most of them.

 ## Financial Support